twinleaf/twinleaf-web-ui/JAVASCRIPT.md

 ## Avoiding writing TypeScript or JSX

-You can intermix .js and .ts files, but most of the React components do use JSX.
-To customize the app without touching JSX or TypeScript, you can
+You can intermix .js and .ts and jsx and tsx files.
+The ts means TypeScript, the x means jsx.
+To customize the app without touching JSX or TypeScript, you can modify the JavaScript.
+You may be able to compose an app without modifying the components themselves.

 ## JavaScript Performance notes